 "Were Roman gladiators made to abide by any rules?"
 Troy Smith asked.

-"Too many players invest in gold jewelry instead of blue chip stocks," said Peter Myers.
-"They also seem to have an excessive fondness for black Lamborghinis."
+"Many suddenly-rich players invest in gold jewelry instead of blue chip stocks,"

 "A lot of players grew up dirt poor," Misella said.
 "It isn't an easy adjustment to suddenly having millions."

 Silence engulfed the room.
-Nobody had anything to say.
+At last nobody had anything to say.

 McGowans shook his head.
 "Stevens played us like a fiddle," he said.
 "We responded precisely the way he wanted us to."